Who Is A Banksman

 Read Also: 5 Proven Ways to Ensure Workplace Safety

-In the UK you are expected to have a CSCS card with a traffic Banksman endorsement and certificate.
+In the UK you are expected to have a CSCS card with a traffic Banksman certificate.
 CSCS certification is a one-day programme.
 The Construction Skills Certificate Scheme (CSCS) is the sector’s leading skills certification scheme, with a CSCS card providing proof that you have the required training and qualifications for working safely on construction sites.

 Though not a legislative requirement, most principal contractors and major house builders require construction workers on their sites to hold a valid CSCS card.